vicboma1/to7zIndividualFiles/README.md

 # To 7z
-## Individuals files to 7z extension from one folder
+## Convert all individual files in a folder to 7z files